Security-Onion-Solutions/securityonion-docs/proxmox.rst

 Proxmox
 =======

 Proxmox Virtual Environment is a virtualization platform similar to :ref:`vmware` or :ref:`virtualbox`.
 You can read more about Proxmox VE at https://www.proxmox.com/en/proxmox-ve.
+If you would like to run Security Onion in a Proxmox VM, then here are some additional things you need to be aware of.

 CPU
 ---